Best internet providers for expats in the Netherlands 2026

 Who should choose Ziggo?

-TV enthusiasts (especially sports fans), expats wanting international channels, addresses where fiber isn't available yet, families prioritizing fast setup, anyone needing immediate internet (cable usually faster to activate than fiber).
+TV enthusiasts (especially sports fans), expats wanting international channels, addresses where fibre isn't available yet, families prioritizing fast setup, anyone needing immediate internet (cable usually faster to activate than fibre).

 Setup time: 3-5 working days (no technician usually needed if cable already installed)